JuliaLinearAlgebra/MatrixDepot.jl/doc/matrices.rst

       .. image:: images/invhilb.png

    grcar
-      Grcar matrix is a Toeplitz matrix with sensitive eigenvalues.
+      The Grcar matrix is a Toeplitz matrix with sensitive eigenvalues.
 The image below is a 200-by-200 Grcar matrix used in [nrt92]_.

       .. image:: images/grcar.png